 Dr. Samuel “Sam” Gladstone Smith was born on the 9th of October, 1934, in Harwich Township (Chatham-Kent).
 He was one of 5 children born to Gladstone Smith and the former Irene Scoyne.
-His family had a fruit farm in Cedar Springs.
-His siblings were; James, Harry, Betty Ann and Geraldine.
+His family had a fruit farm in Cedar Springs and his siblings were; James, Harry, Betty Ann and Geraldine.
 Dr. Smith was a graduate of Blenheim District High School.

 Dr. Smith enrolled in Queen’s University and graduated with a medical degree in 1959.
 He then completed an internship at Victoria Hospital, London, in 1960.
 Dr. Smith began his first practice the following year in Wingham before returning to Kingston to obtain a fellowship in anesthesia, which he completed in 1965.

 Dr. Smith moved back to the Chatham-Kent area in 1965 after a meeting with fellow anesthesiologist, Dr. John Packham.
 He worked at both the Public General Hospital and St. Joseph’s Hospital in Chatham.
 Dr. Smith served as the Chief of Anesthesiology at the Public General Hospital from 1967 until his retirement in 1998.

 When he was not working, Dr. Smith enjoyed curling, slow-pitch, golf, bridge and spending time with his family.

 Mrs. Smith passed away in 2002.

 After her death, Dr. Smith resided in Chatham, with his black lab Bentlee.
 He died in London on the 30th of January, 2020.
 Dr. and Mrs. Smith are buried at Maple Leaf Cemetery in Chatham.